ignite/cli/docs/run/index.md

 # Start a Blockchain

-Blockchains are decentralized applications that in production run (often) the same software on many validator nodes by different people/entities.
-To launch a blockchain in production entities coordinate on the launch process together and start their nodes.
+Blockchains are decentralized applications.

+- In production, blockchains often run the same software on many validator nodes that are run by different people and entities.
+To launch a blockchain in production, the validator entities coordinate the launch process to start their nodes simultaneously.
-During development, however, a blockchain can be started locally on a single validator node.
-This is very convenient, because you can quickly restart a chain and iterate faster.
-Starting a chain on single node in development is similar to starting a traditional web application on a local server.
+- During development, a blockchain can be started locally on a single validator node.
+This convenient process lets you can restart a chain quickly and iterate faster.
+Starting a chain on a single node in development is similar to starting a traditional web application on a local server.

 ## Start a Blockchain Node in Development